Sleeping in Airports

 Train

-DART trains run from DFW Airport Station to stops in downtown Dallas, where connections to other DART lines are available.
-DART trains run daily from 4:17AM – 1:27AM.
+DART Orange Line trains run from DFW Airport Station (Terminal A, Level 0, South End)) to stops in downtown Dallas, where connections to other DART lines are available.
+DART trains run daily from 4:00AM – 1:00AM.
 DFW Airport Station is connected to entry A10 at the lower level of Terminal A via walkway.
+Fare is $3, one way.
 Visit the DART website for information regarding fares.

-TEXRail and Trinity Railway Express (TRE) are commuter trains which run between the Airport and surrounding metropolitan areas, including the city centre.
+TEXRail and Trinity Railway Express (TRE) are commuter trains that run between the airport (Terminal B) to Fort Worth (60 minutes).
+The fare is $2.50, one way.
 TRE Service is not available on Sundays.
 For access info, rates and more, visit the TexRail and TRE websites.

 This guide is for informational purposes only to assist with your planning.
 All information, including rates and hours, is subject to change at any time without notice.
 The information in this airport guide is based on information collected and/or received from the airports, lounges, hotels, transportation providers, and their websites.
 We are not representatives of any of the above-mentioned service providers.
 To report errors or to add/update any items mentioned in the guide: update the airport guide or write a review.